 This sounds much more creepy than it actually is but Green-Wood Cemetery is one of NYC’s National Historic Landmarks that sprawls a whopping 478 acres of hills and valleys in Brooklyn.

 Beyond the fact that you’ll be visiting a cemetery, it’s actually one of the city’s best places to go bird-watching.
 Over the last few decades, parakeets have come to call this place home.
-Make sure to keep your eyes peeled!
+Make sure to keep your eyes peeled and enjoy the whole neighbourhood, too.

 12.)
 Walk The High Line